fabric/fabric/docs/usage/execution.rst

 username, and/or port 22, respectively.
 Thus, ``admin@foo.com:222``,
 ``deploy@website`` and ``nameserver1`` could all be valid host strings.

+In other words, Fabric expects the same format as the command-line ``ssh`` program.

 During execution, Fabric normalizes the host strings given and then stores each part (username/hostname/port) in the environment dictionary, for both its use and for tasks to reference if the need arises.
 See :doc:`env` for details.